Big challenges for students in years 10, 11, 12 and 13.

 This academic year, students in their final year of A-Levels will also have to contend with:

-- Possible UCAS exams in September, because their end of year 12 exams couldn’t go ahead
+- Possible UCAS exams in September, because their end of year 12 exams did not go as well as expected.

 This isn’t a very hopeful picture – but it’s realistic and it’s important to be realistic so that you know what you’re dealing with.
 But, how do you deal with this in a positive way?